gietsc/HumAIn-Project/README.md

 </details>

 ## Disclaimer

+Following the reception of our assignement, it appeared clear that our methological approach would be evaluated over this project, and therefore the ReadMe file might be unecessary complete and informative for external .
 These are preleminary notes that will be used to synthesise our methodological approach for the project.
 Some areas contain incomplete data that will be filled later.
 Also this is my own interpretation of the situation feel free to correct me if anything is not correct.